 The Macedonian educational system makes mandatory elementary and high school education as well as English language education starting in the first grade of elementary school.
 In addition to standard high schools, many vocational high schools in each city enable students to learn various trades.
 There are seven public and numerous private internationally recognized universities and colleges.

-Collective agreements, concluded on the country level, regulate employment rights, and obligations and responsibilities of the employees and employers.
+Collective agreements concluded on the country level, regulate employment rights, obligations, and responsibilities of the employees and employers.
 The leading trade union organization of the employees concludes a general collective agreement.

 The Law on Establishment of Employment Relations with Foreign Persons regulates the employment of foreign persons in North Macedonia.
 According to the provisions of the Law, foreign persons or persons without nationality can be employed in North Macedonia upon obtaining a work permit.
 The Employment Agency of the Republic of North Macedonia issues the work permit upon an employer’s request.